c4tom/DreamDevBox/docs/intermediate/configure-php-xdebug/php-xdebug-options.rst

 remote_log
 ----------
 Keep the exact path of ``/var/log/php/xdebug.log``.
-You will then have the log file available in the Devilbox log directory of the PHP version for which you have configured Xdebug.
+You will then have the log file available in the DreamDevBox log directory of the PHP version for which you have configured Xdebug.